jmnybl/syntactic-ngram-builder/README.md

 # Sorting and counting n-grams

-    .\sort output_directory
+    ./sort.sh output_directory

 The n-grams produced by the software are not unique.
 Thus, a separate step to sort and count the n-grams is needed.
-If you have a lot of data to sort and a powerful machine (more than 50G of memory and 20 cores), you can also use the optimized version of the sort script (`.\fast_sort out_dir`).
+If you have a lot of data to sort and a powerful machine (more than 50G of memory and 20 cores), you can also use the optimized version of the sort script (`./fast_sort.sh out_dir`).
 For more information about the optimized sort, see https://gist.github.com/fginter/2d4662faeef79acdb772.